sharmaineb/camera-api/docs/README.md

 * `POST /purchases`: Creates a new purchase.

 ### Authentication
-The API uses JSON Web Tokens (JWT) for authentication.
-To access protected endpoints, you'll need to include an `Authorization` header with a valid JWT token.
-To obtain a token, you can use the `/auth/login` endpoint with valid user credentials.
+Some of the API endpoints are protected, which means they can only be accessed by users who are authenticated (i.e. have logged in).
+To see that you're an authenticated user, you need to include an `Authorization` header in your request.
+This header should contain a valid JWT token, which you can get by logging in using the `/auth/login` endpoint.
+Once you have a valid token, you can include it in your requests to protected endpoints to access the corresponding functionality.

 ### Testing
 The API includes a suite of tests that can be run using the command `npm test`.
 The tests use the Mocha testing framework and the Chai assertion library.